Skip to main content

 Excluding elements

+By default, Salto will fetch all metadata.
 You can exclude specific metadata types or named elements from being fetched by editing the Salto Configuration File.
 This helps reduce workspace size and improve performance, especially in large Salesforce orgs.

 To exclude elements, use the exclude list under the metadata section of the fetch block.